Sheriff's Services - Cornelius, Oregon

 A Message from Sheriff's Chief Al Roque

-As of July 2014, the Sheriff's Office is proud to be serving the City of Cornelius.
-I am Lieutenant Al Roque, the assigned Chief of Police, and I report to the City Manager.
-Sergeant Mike Alexander supervises the deputies on patrol, with the assistance of Corporal Jordan Weston.
+As of July 2014, the Sheriff's Office is proud to serve the City of Cornelius.
+Former Chief Moss accepted a promotion to another assignment within the Sheriff's Office in January of 2016.
+As a result, I (Lieutenant Al Roque) have been assigned as the Chief of Police to the Cornelius community, and I report to the City Manager.
+Sergeant Mark Trost supervises the deputies on patrol, with the assistance of Corporal Jordan Weston.

-We will be working hard to keep the community informed through this website, the WC Sheriff at Cornelius Facebook, Twitter, and our monthly free e-mail newsletter called Sheriff's Office News.
+We will continue to work hard to keep the community informed through this website, the WC Sheriff at Cornelius Facebook, Twitter, and our monthly free e-mail newsletter called Sheriff's Office News.
 We invite you to join the conversations and let us know how we are doing.

 I look forward to seeing you around town and at the many community events that makes Cornelius "Oregon's family town."